Vaccines & Deworming

 Rhinotracheitis, which is triggered by the feline herpes virus and presents symptoms, like an upper respiratory infection.

-Calicivirus/Chlamydia is an upper respiratory infection and affects the eyes and lungs.
+Calicivirus/Chlamydia which is an upper respiratory infection and affects the eyes and lungs.

-Panleukopenia which is also known as distemper and is easily spread from one cat to another can cause high fever, vomiting, and bloody diarrhea.
+Panleukopenia which is also known as distemper and is easily spread from one cat to another, it can cause high fever, vomiting, and bloody diarrhea.

 Rabies vaccine, which is an annual vaccine for cats.
 This vaccine is required to be updated by the city you reside in, it protects your pet from Rabies, which is a fatal viral disease that affects the central nervous system.